polterguy/phosphorusfive/README.md

-phosphorus-five
+phosphorus five
 ===============

-phosphorus five is a web application framework for mono and asp.net.  phosphorus adds the fun back into creating web apps, and allows you to build software that outlasts the pyramids.  phosphorus is;
+phosphorus five is a web application framework for mono and asp.net.  phosphorus adds the fun back into creating web apps, and allows you to build software that can run unchanged for millenniums.  phosphorus is;

 * secure
 * lightweight